SaiZollard/Bash-Scripting-Suite-for-System-Maintenance/README.md

 [2025-11-07 13:23:29] [SUCCESS] Backup created successfully at: ~/backups/backup_2025-11-07_13-23-29.tar.gz
 [2025-11-07 13:23:29] Backup completed successfully.
 ⏰ Automate with Cron (Optional)
-You can schedule the suite to run automatically every day at 1 AM.
+To schedule the suite to run automatically every day at 1 AM:

 bash
 Copy code